Black Sabbath (song)

 "Black Sabbath" is a song by the English heavy metal band of the same name, written in 1969 and released on their eponymous debut album in 1970.
 In the same year, the song appeared as an A-side on a four-track 12-inch single, with "The Wizard" also on the A-side and "Evil Woman" and "Sleeping Village" on the B-side, on the Philips Records label Vertigo.
-In Japan and the Philippines, a 7-inch single on the Philips label was released with "Evil Woman, Don't Play Your Games with Me" on the A-side and "Black Sabbath" on the B-side.
+In Japan and the Philippines, a 7-inch single on the Philips label was released with "Evil Woman" on the A-side and "Black Sabbath" on the B-side.

+In 2021, Eli Enis of Revolver included the song in his list of the "15 Greatest Album-Opening Songs in Metal".

 History

 According to the band, the song was inspired by an experience that Geezer Butler had in the days of Earth.
 Butler, obsessed with the occult at the time, painted his apartment matte black and placed several inverted crucifixes and pictures of Satan on the walls.
 Ozzy Osbourne gave Butler a black occult book, written in Latin and decorated with numerous pictures of Satan.
 Butler read the book and then placed it on a shelf beside his bed before going to sleep.
 When he woke up, he claims he saw a large black figure standing at the end of his bed, staring at him.
 The figure vanished and Butler ran to the shelf where he had placed the book earlier, but the book was gone.
 Butler related this story to Osbourne, who then wrote the lyrics to the song based on Butler's experience.
 The song starts with the lyrics:

 What is this that stands before me?

 Figure in black which points at me.